pbedat/warpgate/README.md

     ./warpgate.exe receive [--port | -p ]

-Files sent by the warpgate will be saved to the current working dir.
+Files received by the warpgate will be saved to the current working dir.

 Copy
 ----